railsuser2014/openobject-doc-book-en/source/book/4/4_10_Accounts/4_10_Accounts_record.rst

 	This is given only for information in the different cross-reports.
 	It won't create any new entries in the general accounts.

 Select a journal and complete the different fields.
-Write an expense as a negative figure and income as a positive figure.
+Write an expense as a negative amount and income as a positive amount.

 .. todo:: - check behaviour now